- Letters Home & Important Messages

 The law requires that daily collective worship in school should be wholly or mainly of a broadly Christian character.
 This is appropriate for most schools across the country.
 However, the 'determination procedure' allows the requirement to be lifted in respect of all of the pupils in a school where it is inappropriate.

 "In making a determination, SACRE(Standing Advisory Council for Religious Education ) has to have regard to any circumstances relating to the faith backgrounds of the pupils which are relevant for deciding what character of collective worship is appropriate."
 Education Reform Act 1988.

 As we are a school with a large percentage of Muslim students, it was decided that the act of worship should reflect this.

-There are several different types of determination that Bordesley Green Girls School could have considered:
+There are several different types of determination that Bordesley Green Girls' School and Sixth Form could have considered:

 This is what happens on a daily basis;